-Our network consist of two parts; The first part is for denoising the radar images.
-The second part is multi-scale neural network architecture to extract the edge maps.
+Our proposed network is comprised of undecimated wavelet transformation (UDWT) to extract the highest effective information from radar imagery, and a multi-scale and multi layer network to detect the ice surface and bottom boundary.
 Radar images suffer from speckle noise, a signal dependent granular noise that degrades the quality of images [17].
 The wavelet transformation is an efficient technique for reducing speckle noise in radar images.
 Wavelet transform provide the highest effective detail of image by decomposing it at different levels.
+However, discrete wavelet transformation is translation variant and some important coefficients will be lost during transformation.
+Due to this fact, UDWT [17, 18] is used at this research.
+The coefficients in the UDWT domain can be obtained by filtering the original signal by using of the following functions: